corndeladmin/tech-docs/src/js/logical-operators.md

 ## Overview

-The operators avialable in Javascript are shown in the table below.
+The operators available in Javascript are shown in the table below.

 | Name |             Usage             | Evaluates to                                                             |
 | :--: | :---------------------------: | ------------------------------------------------------------------------ |